AronLapp/Humidity_Temp_Monitor/README.md

 ```bash
 ./init_raspberrypi.sh

 ```

-Make sure your Raspberry Pi has a network connection
+Make sure your Raspberry Pi has a network connection.

 After installation, open the dashboard in your browser:
 `http://<raspberry-pi-ip>:8000/index.html`

 ## Setup ESP Boards

-ESP32 firmware is located in `ESP32/src/main.cpp`
+ESP32 firmware is located in `ESP32/src/main.cpp`.

-To connect the ESP32 sensor stations to WiFi, SSID and Password must be stored in a file.
+To connect the ESP32 sensor stations to WiFi, SSID and password must be stored in a file.
 The file `ESP32/include/secrets.h` is intentionally excluded from this repository and must be created manually.

 ### Example configuration of ```secrets.h```